mario-purestake/chainbridge-spec/spec.md

 - `Native Token`: the underlying token of a blockchain that secures the network.
 - `Synthetic Token`: a representation of a Token on any chain that is not the `Home Chain`.
 - `Event`: a piece of data stored on-chain, explaining that a certain operation occurred.
-- `Validator`: an account that has the ability to call functions not available to the public, also responsible for running the bridge software.
+- `Relayer`: an account that has the ability to call functions not available to the public, also responsible for running the bridge software.
 - `Proposal`: a transfer request from one chain to another.
 - `Threshold`: the number of required votes to pass a proposal.
 - `Handler`: a method which resolves the transfer of data